 We define a new morphology metric called "patchiness" (P) that is sensitive to deviations from the average of a resolved distribution, does not require the galaxy center to be defined, and can be used on the spatially-resolved distribution of any galaxy property.
 While the patchiness metric has a broad range of applications, we demonstrate its utility by investigating the distribution of dust in the interstellar medium of 310 star-forming galaxies at spectroscopic redshifts 1.36 < z < 2.66 observed by the MOSFIRE Deep Evolution Field (MOSDEF) survey.
 The stellar continuum reddening distribution, derived from high-resolution multi-waveband CANDELS/3D-HST imaging, is quantified using the patchiness, Gini, and M{20} coefficients.
-We find that the reddening maps of high-mass galaxies, which are dustier and more metal-rich on average, tend to exhibit patchier distributions (high P) with the reddest components concentrated within a single region (low M{20}).
-Our results support a picture where dust is uniformly distributed in low-mass galaxies ($\leq 10^{10} M{\odot}$), implying efficient mixing of dust throughout the interstellar medium.
-On the other hand, the dust distribution is patchier in high-mass galaxies ($\geq 10^{10} M{\odot}$).
+We find that the reddening maps of high-mass and high-metallicity galaxies, which are dustier on average, tend to exhibit patchier distributions (high P) with the reddest components concentrated within a single region (low M{20}).
+Our results support a picture where dust is uniformly distributed in low-mass galaxies, implying efficient mixing of dust throughout the interstellar medium.
+On the other hand, the dust distribution is patchier in high-mass galaxies.
 Dust is concentrated near regions of active star formation and dust mixing timescales are expected to be longer in high-mass galaxies, such that the outskirt regions of these physically larger galaxies remain relatively unenriched.
 This study presents direct evidence for patchy dust distributions on scales of a few kpc in high-redshift galaxies, which previously has only been suggested as a possible explanation for the observed differences between nebular and stellar continuum reddening, SFR indicators, and dust attenuation curves.